Understanding Singapore’s Average Annual Income

 Occupation No. 1 for Increasing Your Salary When Changing Jobs to Singapore: Hairdresser

-The salary level for Japanese hairdressers in Singapore tends to be significantly higher compared to Japan.
+The average annual salary in Singapore for Japanese hairdressers tends to be significantly higher compared to Japan.
 According to the Ministry of Health, Labour and Welfare’s “Annual Income Lab,” the average monthly salary for hairdressers in Japan is approximately 251,230 yen, with an average annual income of about 3.797 million yen.

 While this is lower than the average annual income across all professions in Japan (4.58 million yen), the salary range for hairdressers varies widely from 3.37 million to 10.68 million yen, allowing those with skills and experience to earn significantly more, even in Japan.